cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 * GraphML
 * PSI-MI Level 1 and 2.5
 * Cytoscape.js JSON (can be used with Cytoscape.js, a tool described in future sections)
-* CX (for Cytoscape Cyberinfrastructure network exchange)
+* CX JSON (for Cytoscape Cyberinfrastructure network exchange)

 The default format is SIF, which is a simple tab-delimited network format that provides node names and edge interactions only.
 You can choose the format using the dialog drop-down box.